How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 ...

-Contact our Support for additional guidance if you fail to resolve the problem.
+Contact our Support for additional guidance if you cannot resolve the problem.

 Tip

-Additional information to aid the troubleshooting may exist in the Windows Event Logs..
+Additional troubleshooting information may be available in the Windows Event Logs.

 Next Step